crankycyclops/trogdor-pp/src/php7/trogdord/README.md

 necessary.
 This allows for additional insight.

-For example, a call to `\Trogdord::restore()` is successful if the underlying request returns a 200 or a 206.
-200 is returned when all dumped games are successfully restored, and 206 is returned when some but not all dumped games were restored.
+For example, a call to `\Trogdord::restore()` is successful if the underlying request returns a 200 (`\Trogdord\Status\SUCCESS`), indicating success, or a 206 (`\Trogdord\\Status\\PARTIAL_CONTENT`), indicating that some but not all dumped games were restored.
 To find out if we only had partial success restoring the state of our trogdord instance, we can check this value after the call like so:

 ```php
 try {